miswanting/erajs/Website/docs/doc.md

-# Welcome to Era.js Game Engine
+# Welcome to Era.js Documentation

 The following contents is a description of the development target.